-Pentose phosphate pathway also refers to “HMP- pathway” stands for Hexose Mono- Phosphate Pathway.
+Pentose phosphate pathway also called HMP pathway that stands for Hexose Mono- Phosphate Pathway.
 It is very different from the other pathways, where it neither releases ATP nor consumes ATP during the process.
-Pentose phosphate pathway occurs in all types of cells and tissues.
+It is a metabolic pathway that occurs in all types of cells and tissues.

-Content: Pentose phosphate pathway
+Content: Pentose Phosphate Pathway

 |Year||Scientist||Discovery||Won Nobel prize|